3 Things to Do 1 Week Before Starting Med School

-1. Come Up with Good Study Areas
+1. Coming Up with Good Study Areas

 The week before starting med school, identify places where you can get your work done and study in peace.
 If they don’t exist.
 Create them.
 Having places that are dedicated to your academics helps you stay focused when things get hectic after school starts.

-These places may be in your home, on campus or the library.
+These places may be in your home, on-campus, or the library.
 If you study at home, make sure your designated area is quiet and distraction-free.
 There should be good lighting.
 And make sure your chair is comfortable, yet ergonomically correct.